TOAST-DOCS/Gamebase/en/unity-etc.md

 ### Analytics

-Game지표를 Gamebase Server로 전송할 수 있습니다.
+The game index can be transferred to the Gamebase server.

-> <font color="red">[주의]</font><br/>
+> <font color="red">[Caution]</font><br/>
 >
-> Gamebase Analytics에서 지원하는 모든 API는 로그인 후에 호출할 수 있습니다.
+> All APIs supported by the Gamebase Analytics can be called after login.
 >
 >
 > [TIP]
 >
-> Gamebase.Purchase.RequestPurchase API를 호출하여 결제를 완료하면, 자동으로 지표를 전송합니다.
+> When the Gamebase.Purchase.RequestPurchase API is called and payment is completed, an index is automatically transferred.
 >

-Analytics Console 사용법은 아래 가이드를 참고하십시오.
+Please see the following guide for how to use Analytics console.

 * [Analytics Console](./oper-analytics)

 #### Game User Data Settings

-게임 로그인 이후 유저 레벨 정보를 지표로 전송할 수 있습니다.
+The game user level information can be transmitted as an index after logging in to the game.

-> <font color="red">[주의]</font><br/>
+> <font color="red">[Caution]</font><br/>
 >
-> 게임 로그인 이후 SetGameUserData API를 호출하지 않으면 다른 지표에서 Level 정보가 누락될 수 있습니다.
+> If the SetGameUserData API is not called after login to the game, the level information may be missed from other indexes.
 >

-API 호출에 필요한 파라미터는 아래와 같습니다.
+Parameters required for calling the API are as follows:

 **GameUserData**